-• Be direct. start with the good news to put the reader in a positive frame of mind.

-- If there are any drawbacks, state them clearly but positively. ("Please mail the defective phone back so that we can issue you a new model). - End with a note of thanks or congratulations.
+- Be direct: start with the good news to put the reader in a positive frame of mind. - Give supporting details, explanation and commentary.
+These should be clearly organized.
+If you have a large amount of information, you may choose to use bullet points, headings or links/attachments. - If there are any drawbacks, state them clearly but positively. ("Please mail the defective phone back so that we can issue you a new model). - End with a note of thanks or congratulations.